thomaskioko/tv-maniac/README.md

 - Install Kmm Plugin.
 Checkout [this setup guide](https://kotlinlang.org/docs/kmm-setup.html).

 ### API Keys
-To use the Trakt API, you'll need to [create a new API app](https://trakt.tv/oauth/applications/new). & for [TMDb](https://www.themoviedb.org/settings/api) create an account and generate an API key if you don't have one.
+To use the Trakt API, you'll need to [create a new API app](https://trakt.tv/oauth/applications/new). & for [TMDb](https://www.themoviedb.org/settings/api), create an account and generate an API key if you don't have one.
 Once you have your keys, add them to `config.yaml`.
-If the file is not available, navigate to the root dir and create a symlink
+If the file is unavailable, navigate to the root dir and create a symlink.

 `ln -s core/util/src/commonMain/resources/config.yaml config.yaml`